How we evaluate cloud consulting partners

 The problem we're solving

-Choosing a cloud consulting partner is a high-stakes decision with terrible information.
-Directory rankings are pay-to-play.
-Reviews are gamed.
+Choosing a cloud consulting partner is a high-stakes decision with poor information.
+Most directories sell rankings.
+Review sites are gamed.
 Partner tier logos tell you about vendor relationships, not delivery quality.

 Our approach